Moanalua High School: State championships

-Music Program
+Music program

-The Music Department consists of a number of various ensembles.
-The list includes the Marching Band, the Symphonic Wind Ensemble, Symphony Orchestra, Symphonic Band, Concert Orchestra, Concert Choir, Chorus, Jazz Ensemble, and Concert Band (usually consisting of incoming freshmen).
-In 2007, the Concert Strings ensemble was introduced into the Music Department.
+The Moanalua High School music program is operated by the school's music department.
+The program offers a variety of ensembles, including a Marching Band, Symphonic Wind Ensemble, Symphony Orchestra, Symphonic Band, Concert Orchestra, Concert Choir, Chorus, Jazz Ensemble, and Concert Band.
+In 2007, the Concert Strings ensemble was introduced, which expanded the department's offerings and provided students with the opportunity to explore string instruments.

-In May 2012 Hill stated that the orchestra was well reputed.

 The school also offers programs in piano and ukulele.
 These groups, however, do not perform.

-In 2013, the school completed and dedicated the first phase of a new performing arts facility.
+The program is supported by the Moanalua High School Boosters Association.
+In May 2012, in an article for the Honolulu Magazine, Tiffany Hill wrote that the orchestra was well reputed.

-Marching Band
+Marching band

-The Moanalua High School Menehune Marching Band is a marching band program (students grades 9-12) with an established record as being one of the top and largest marching bands in Hawaii.
+The Moanalua High School Menehune Marching Band is a marching band program with an established record as being one of the top and largest marching bands in Hawaii.
 The band is led by directors Elden Seta, Rhona Barbosa, Cavin Takesue and Todd Oshima.

-The 240+ member program holds its own marching festival each year known as the Menehune Classic.
-It also competes in other annual competitions such as the Kamehameha Tournament of Bands, Mililani Trojan Band Fest, the Oahu Interscholastic Association (OIA) Festival, and the Rainbow Invitational.
+The x member program holds its own marching festival each year, which is known as the Menehune Classic.
+It also competes in other annual competitions such as the Kamehameha Tournament of Bands, Mililani Trojan Band Fest, the OIA Festival, and the Rainbow Invitational.
 It usually marches in at least one parade each year, such as the Aloha Week parade, and is frequently invited to march in out-of-state parades such as the Tournament of Roses Parade.

 The marching band traveled to Osaka, Japan, to march in the Osaka Midosuji Parade.
 In 2009, the band traveled to Arizona to participate in the Fiesta Bowl Parade.

-Symphony Orchestra
+Symphony orchestra

-The Moanalua High School Symphony Orchestra consists of hand-picked students from grades 9 to 12.
-The Symphony Orchestra was the first student orchestra to be invited to perform at New York's Carnegie Hall in 1998.
-The Symphony Orchestra were invited to perform again on March 20, 2005 at the Isaac Stern Auditorium, receiving a standing ovation in which audience members reportedly yelled, "Good job, Hawaiʻi!"
-Moanalua High School Symphony Orchestra performed at Carnegie Hall a 3rd time in 2013.
-In 2018, Moanalua High School Symphony Orchestra attended American String Teachers Association National Orchestra Festival in Atlanta, Georgia.
-Moanalua High School Symphony Orchestra took first in High School Full Orchestra Division and were overall Grand Champions in the High School Division.
+The Moanalua High School Symphony Orchestra is an orchestra consisting of hand picked students from grades 9 to 12.
+The symphony orchestra was the first student orchestra to be invited to perform at New York's Carnegie Hall in 1998.
+The symphony orchestra were invited to perform again on March 20, 2005 at the Isaac Stern Auditorium, in which they received a standing ovation where audience members reportedly yelled, "Good job, Hawaiʻi!"

-Symphonic Wind Ensemble

-The Moanalua High School Symphonic Wind Ensemble consists of the most competent wind and percussion musicians in the Moanalua High School band program.
-The Symphonic Wind Ensemble has received consistent Superior ratings at the Oahu Band Directors' Association Parade of Bands.
-The Symphonic Wind Ensemble plays at winter and Aloha Concerts, the OBDA Parade of Bands, and the Central District South Parade of Bands.
-The Ensemble has also traveled to Japan in the spring of 2004 and winter of 2006 where they represented the United States in the All-Japan Band Festival in Hamamatsu, Japan.
-More recently, the wind ensemble represented Hawaii in the 2015 Music for All National Festival in Indiana.